-Management Audit Recommendation Number Summary LIPA Oversight Comments on Progress Implementing Management Audit Recommendation Objectives Recommendation No. 7 Continue to develop and implement the SOS capital program optimization model and expand the use of SOS to other business areas, including IT and Customer Operations.
+Management Audit Recommendation Number Summary LIPA Oversight Comments on Progress Implementing Management Audit Recommendation Objectives Going forward, additional enhancements are planned and will include the development of regular "deep dive" analysis and reporting on risk and risk mitigation, development of a risk correlation matrix for a designated risk, development, and facilitation of ERM risk training, and an established procedure to escalate to senior leadership at LIPA and PSEG Long Island major risks as they are identified.
+LIPA has also proposed metrics for 2022 to incentivize further improvements to PSEG Long Island's ERM program.
+Recommendation No. 7 Continue to develop and implement the SOS capital program optimization model and expand the use of SOS to other business areas, including IT and Customer Operations.
 In 2017, PSEG Long Island began using a third-party vendor product known as the Spend Optimization Suite (SOS) to support capital prioritization decision processes.
 NorthStar auditors noted that while PSEG Long Island's use of SOS in selecting projects for the 2018 capital budget was "a good start," SOS had only been implemented on a "pilot" basis and procedures remained under development.
-In 2022, for IT and Customer Operations projects, PSEG Long Island began to use automatically generated "Project Justification Documents" (PJDs), which are an output of the SOS System.
-LIPA deems the implementation of this recommendation to remain In Progress pending LIPA's Independent Verification and Validation (IV&V) that the optimization tool is in fact operational in IT and Customer Operations, and subsequent completion of LIPA Internal Audit testing.
+While several implementation steps have been completed, LIPA has not been provided evidence that an operational SOS program is currently being used in areas beyond what was noted in the 2018 Management Audit.
+Accordingly, LIPA deems the implementation of this recommendation to remain In Progress pending LIPA's Independent Verification and Validation (IV&V) that the optimization tool is in fact operational in IT and Customer Operations, and pending completion of LIPA Internal Audit testing.
 Finally, LIPA staff continues to review the current use of the SOS tool and LIPA is currently evaluating other tools used by other utilities that can provide enterprise-wide prioritization and optimization.
-Therefore, the implementation plan for this recommendation remains In Progress.
-Recommendation No. 17 Improve the Emergency Response Training in the ERP to identify type of training and frequency by position.
-Following Tropical Storm Isaias, the LIPA Board adopted a series of recommendations to address Emergency Response Plan (ERP) deficiencies found by the Isaias Task Force.
-Chief among the recommendations was a re-organization of emergency planning, training, staffing and assignment of roles under a single Emergency Planning Team within PSEG Long Island.
+Recommendation No. 9 Update the PSEG Long Island budget procedure to include the determination of incremental operations and maintenance (O&M) expenses associated with PSEG Long Island's current capital budget procedure still does not adequately address and quantify incremental operations and maintenance (O&M) costs associated with capital projects.
+NorthStar noted in 2018 that such a process is needed to enable PSEG Long Island to better determine if annual operating budgets could support all necessary expenditures of completed capital projects. new construction.
+PSEG Long Island does evaluate O&M impacts as capital projects near their in-service date.
+However, consistent with the Management Audit Report, LIPA had recommended that PSEG Long Island develop and implement a capital project impact analysis process that will include an assessment of discernable O&M impacts at the design phase, address qualitative impacts, such as customer benefits and enhanced system reliability for applicable capital projects.
+The analysis should include a framework for conducting a quantitative analysis and documenting qualitative benefits.
+The implementation of this recommendation, therefore, remains In Progress.
+Pursuant to LIPA Board-adopted recommendations, capital projects subject